crowdbotics/modules/modules/django-monitoring/django_monitoring/monitoring/README.md

 The following are the scope features of this module:

-- Ability to capture:
+- Ability to captures errors, uncaught exceptions, and unhandled rejections.
-    - Errors
-    - Uncaught Exceptions
-    - Unhandled Rejections
-    - As well as other types of errors, depending on the platform.
+- Ability to monitors various error types based on the platform.
-- Ability to watch error logs in Sentry/Issues dashboard.
+- Ability to provides real-time error log tracking on Sentry/Issues dashboard.

 ## Features